jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/2_Pressure_Vessels.typ

 === Hydrogen Pressure Vessels <chap_1_0_3>

-Besides aviation, according to @chap_1_0_1, one of the other main domains into which #gl_("swith", pl:true) can be divided is the domain of pressure vessels.
+Besides aviation, according to @chap_1_0_1, one of the other main domains into which #glspl("swith") can be divided is the domain of pressure vessels.
 Following this, this subsection will first provide general basics about pressure tanks.
 Then, an in-depth investigation into the different available tank types shall be presented.
 Given this thesis's focus on real-world application, particular attention will be paid to costs and current fields of application, both critical factors in practical implementations.
-Subsequently, a pathway for selecting the appropriate tank type for #gl_("swith", pl:true) will be outlined.
+Subsequently, a pathway for selecting the appropriate tank type for #glspl("swith") will be outlined.
 Linking back to industry standards, specific guidelines for pressure vessels are presented in @chap_1_0_5.

 // -------------------------------------------------------------------------- //
-The primary objective is to identify information that could enhance the state of the art for certifying #gl_("swith",pl:true).
+The primary objective is to identify information that could enhance the state of the art for certifying #glspl("swith").
 As motivated in @chap_1_0_1, this shall be achieved through commercially available standards.
-Pressure tanks can be regarded as the second major sub-area into which #gl_("swith", pl:true) can be categorized.
+Pressure tanks can be regarded as the second major sub-area into which #glspl("swith") can be categorized.
 These specialized containers are designed to safely store and deliver compressed gases under high pressure.
 The literature and patents reveal various pressure vessel geometries @Rosen2018 @blair2015composite @Jaber2024 @aceves2006advanced @Yersak2019 @Geuskens2011.
 One of the major motivations for developing conformable pressure vessels is to improve space utilization @aceves2006advanced.
 Consequently, fields focused on lightweight construction, such as aerospace and automotive @Czerwinski2021 @Wang2023a @Hou2023, or areas where space is at a premium, could significantly benefit from conformable pressure vessels.
 While the aerospace industry is renowned for its emphasis on lightweight structures @Khan2024 @Chen2023 @Acanfora2023 @Okorie2023 @Seo2023, it also grapples with limited free space.
 Despite the substantial size of commercial aircraft, space remains a critical factor due some of the economic demands of civil aviation.
 Increased available space translates to either more paying passengers or additional cargo capacity.
 As a concrete example, conformable pressure vessels could be utilized to design structurally efficient pressure cabins for blended wing-body aircraft @Geuskens2011.